-Manual Title Chapter Page Revision Date Date Virginia Medical Assistance Eligibility M02 Mar ch 2011 Subchapter Subject Page endin g with Page M0220.000 CITIZENSHIP & ALIEN REOUIREMENTS App endix 5 2
+Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M02 Octob oer 2022 Subchapter Subject Page endin g with Page M0220.000 CITIZENSHIP & ALIEN REQUIREMENTS Apr endix 5 2

-UNQUALIFIED ALIEN GROUPS Arrived Before 8-22-96 d On or fter 0 22 90 2-96 К Aliens residing in the US pursuant to an indefinite stay of deportation Emergency Only Emergency Only Emergency Only [I-94; Immigration Letter] K1 K2 K3 L Aliens residing in the US pursuant to an indefinite voluntary departure Emergency Only Emergency Only Emergency Only [I-94; Immigration Letter] L1 L2 L3 М Aliens on whose behalf an immediate relative petition has been approved and their families covered by the petition who are entitled to voluntary departure under 8 CFR 242.5(a)(2)(vi) and whose departure the INS does not contemplate enforcing Emergency Only Emergency Only Emergency Only [I-94; I-210] M1 M2 M3 N Aliens who have filed an application for adjustment of status pursuant to §245 INA that the INS has accepted as properly filed and whose departure the INS does not contemplate enforcing Emergency Only Emergency Only Emergency Only [I-181; Endorsed Passport] N1 N2 N3 0 Aliens granted stay of deportation by court order, statute or regulation, or by individual determination of the INS whose departure the agency does not contemplate enforcing Emergency Only Emergency Only Emergency Only [I-94; Court Order; INS Letter] 01 02 03 Р Aliens granted voluntary departure pursuant to section 242(b) of the INA whose departure the INS does not contemplate enforcing [I-94; I-210; I-688B - 247a.12(a)(11) or Emergency Only Emergency Only Emergency Only [13)] P1 P2 P3 Q Aliens granted deferred action status pursuant to INS Operations Instruction 103.1(a)(ii) prior to 6/15/84 or 242.1a22 issued 6/15/84 and later Emergency Only Emergency Only Emergency Only [I-210; INS Letter] Q1 Q2 Q3 Aliens residing in the U.S. under orders of supervision Emergency Only Emergency Only Emergency Only R [I-220B] R1 R2 R3 S Aliens who entered before January 1972 and have continuously resided in the U.S. since January 1972 Emergency Only Emergency Only Emergency Only [Case Record] S1 S2 S3
+Arrived Before Arrived On or

+UNQUALIFIED ALIEN GROUPS 8-22-96 ter

+2-96

+J Victims of a Severe Form of Trafficking pursuant to the Trafficking Victims Protection Act of 2000, P.L.
+106-386 N/A Full Benefit Emergency Only

+[ORR Certification/eligibility Letter] J1 J2 J3

+K Aliens residing in the US pursuant to an indefinite stay of deportation Emergency Only Emergency Only Emergency Only

+[I-94; Immigration Letter] K1 K2 K3

+L Aliens residing in the US pursuant to an indefinite voluntary departure Emergency Only Emergency Only Emergency Only

+[I-94; Immigration Letter] L1 L2 L3

+M Aliens on whose behalf an immediate relative petition has been approved and their families covered by the petition who are entitled to voluntary departure under 8 CFR 242.5(a)(2)(vi) and whose departure the INS does not contemplate enforcing Emergency Only Emergency Only Emergency Only

+[I-94; I-210] M1 M2 M3

+N Aliens who have filed an application for adjustment of status pursuant to §245 INA that the INS has accepted as properly filed and whose departure the INS does not contemplate enforcing Emergency Only Emergency Only Emergency Only

+[I-181; Endorsed Passport] N1 N2 N3

+О Aliens granted stay of deportation by court order, statute or regulation, or by individual determination of the INS whose departure the agency does not contemplate enforcing Emergency Only Emergency Only Emergency Only

+[I-94; Court Order; INS Letter] O1 O2 O3

+P Aliens granted voluntary departure pursuant to section 242(b) of the INA whose departure the INS does not contemplate enforcing [I-94; I-210; I-688B - 247a.12(a)(11) or Emergency Only Emergency Only Emergency Only

+(13)] P1 P2 P3

+Q Aliens granted deferred action status pursuant to INS Operations Instruction 103.1(a)(ii) prior to 6/15/84 or 242.1a22 issued 6/15/84 and later Emergency Only Emergency Only Emergency Only

+[I-210; INS Letter] Q1 Q2 Q3

+Aliens residing in the U.S. under orders of supervision Emergency Only Emergency Only Emergency Only

+R [I-220B] R1 R2 R3

+S Aliens who entered before January 1972 and have continuously resided in the U.S. since January 1972 Emergency Only Emergency Only Emergency Only

+[Case Record] S1 S2 S3

-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M02 July y 2021 Subchapter Subject Page endin g with Page M0220.000 CITIZENSHIP & ALIEN REQUIREMENTS Арр endix 5 3
+Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M02 Janua ry 2022 Subchapter Subject Page endin Page ending with Page M0220.000 CITIZENSHIP & ALIEN REQUIREMENTS App endix 5 3

 UNQUALIFIED ALIEN GROUPS (cont.)
-Arrived Before 8-22-96 Arrived Or 8-22 Т Aliens granted suspension of deportation pursuant to Section 244 of the INA and whose deportation the USCIS does not contemplate enforcing [Immigration Judge Court Order] Emergency Only Emergency Only Emergency Only T3 U Any other aliens living in the US with the knowledge and permission of the USCIS whose departure the agency does not contemplate enforcing [USCIS Contact] Emergency Only U1 Emergency Only U2 Emergency Only U3 V Aliens not lawfully admitted or whose lawful admission status has expired For a pregnant woman who is not lawfully residing in the U.S., go to Chapter M23.
-Emergency Only V1 Emergency Only V2 Emergency Only V3 W Visitors (non-immigrants): tourists, diplomas, foreign students, temp. workers, etc. [I-688B - 274a.12(b)(1)-(20); I-94; I- 185: I-I186; SW-434; I-95A] Emergency Only W1 Emergency Only W2 Emergency Only W3
+Arrived Before 8-22-96 Arrived On or After 8-22-96 Т Aliens granted suspension of deportation pursuant to Section 244 of the INA and whose deportation the USCIS does not contemplate enforcing [Immigration Judge Court Order] Emergency Only T1 Emergency Only T2 Emergency Only T3 U Any other aliens living in the US with the knowledge and permission of the USCIS whose departure the agency does not contemplate enforcing [USCIS Contact] Emergency Only U1 Emergency Only U2 Emergency Only U3 V Aliens not lawfully admitted or whose lawful admission status has expired For a pregnant woman who is not lawfully residing in the U.S., go to Chapter M23.
+Emergency Only V1 Emergency Only V2 Emergency Only V3 W Visitors (non-immigrants): tourists, diplomas, foreign students, temp. workers, etc. [I-688B - 274a.12(b)(1)-(20); I-94; I-185: I-1186; SW-434; I-95A] Emergency Only W1 Emergency Only W2 Emergency Only W3